vivqu/vivqu.github.io/_posts/2019-12-09-job-search.md

 <hr class="section-divider" />

-<footnote>This article was last updated on 12/09/2019. v1 is 2,964 words and took 11.75 hours to write and edit.
-If you any feedback on this post or want to share your experience with interviewing, you can send me a note <a href="mailto:hello@vivqu.com">here</a>.</footnote>
+<footer>This article was last updated on 12/09/2019. v1 is 2,964 words and took 11.75 hours to write and edit.
+If you any feedback on this post or want to share your experience with interviewing, you can send me a note <a href="mailto:hello@vivqu.com">here</a>.</footer>